This repository is under review for potential modification in compliance with Administrative directives.

 This data contains common elements, including conditions, devices, drugs, measurements, observations, procedures, and visits, that have been preliminarily verified to be highly concordant with the original EHR data across a number of domains and applications.
 However, this is simulated data; created for educational purposes.

-Like all N3C enclaves, resources such as code templates (prewritten sets of commonly-used programming code) and concept sets (prewritten sets of commonly-used medical codes) are sharable, allowing instructors and learners to develop material during training that can be shared and used in research projects.
-Users of the Education Enclave also have access to the training and support materials developed for the other N3C enclaves, including
+Like all N3C tenants, resources such as code templates (prewritten sets of commonly-used programming code) and concept sets (prewritten sets of commonly-used medical codes) are sharable, allowing instructors and learners to develop material during training that can be shared and used in research projects.
+Users of the Education Tenant also have access to the training and support materials developed for the other N3C tenants, including

 Available Data